boredsid/pystuff/README.md

 # pystuff
-Randome Stuff I make on Python
+Random Stuff I make on Python
 To be Ignored